beckyli/NEC/Tutorial.md

 # Tutorial

-The distribution (from V1.2.1) ships with a tutorial for users in the `tutorial` folder, consisting of a [PDF](../raw/master/tutorial/JIDT-TutorialSlides.pdf) of tutorial slides, a further guide to exercises, and sample solutions.
+The distribution (from V1.2.1) ships with a short form tutorial for users in the `tutorial` folder, consisting of a [PDF](../raw/master/tutorial/JIDT-TutorialSlides.pdf) of tutorial slides, a further guide to exercises, and sample solutions.

+A longer-form [Course](Course) on information theory for analysing complex systems with JIDT is currently in preparation.

-Further description of these components follows.
+Further description of the Tutorial components follows.

 ## Slides